shunyihuang1997/Stats-628-Module-3/README.md

 This is a project that we are working on to help business owner to improve their .

-There are Five folders named as "Code", "Data", "Data Description", "Pics ",and "packages".
+There are Five folders named as "Code", "Data", "Data Description", "Pics ",and "packages". <br />

-The Code folder contains files that were written using python or R.
+The Code folder contains files that were written using python or R. <br />
-'file type conversion.ipynb' serves to turn Json file to CSV files 'Data Cleaning.ipynb' serves a general data cleaning purposes such as extracing information from Json/CSV file, clean up text data, adding new features, etc
+'file type conversion.ipynb' serves to turn Json file to CSV files <br />
+'Data Cleaning.ipynb' serves a general data cleaning purposes such as extracing information from Json/CSV file, clean up text data, adding new features, etc <br />
-'data_cleaning_for_models.ipynb' returns dataset for modeling purpose 'EDA_xxx.Rmd' are EDA code
+'data_cleaning_for_models.ipynb' returns dataset for modeling purpose <br />
+'EDA_xxx.Rmd' are EDA code <br />
-'app.R' is the main shiny app code, which will take use functions in the 'py_fun.py'
+'app.R' is the main shiny app code, which will take use functions in the 'py_fun.py' <br />

 Inside the Data Work folder: